The following Numbers and e-mail addresses may be useful:

 The Vicar will consider with the Bishop's Representative any matters of concern following upon the completion of such Declaration or of the said search.

 3. The Organisation of Work:

-(1) All those supervising, coordinating, or leading those working with children in any particular field of work will be required to have regard to the guidelines issued by the Home Office and Diocese and contained in "Safe from Harm" in determining how that work is to be organised and how those so working are to be supervised, trained, and supported.
+(1) All those supervising, coordinating, or leading those working with children in any particular field of work will be required to have follow the guidelines and statutory regulations issued by the Home Office and Diocese and contained in "Safe from Harm" and subsequent updates in determining how that work is to be organised and how those so working are to be supervised, trained, and supported.